galahad42/galahad42/README.md

 Hey there 👋

 Welcome to my GitHub.
-I'm Amrit Anand, an aspiring Developer and Open Source Contributor, who loves computer programming and interacting with the people of similar interest.
+I'm an aspiring Developer and Open Source Contributor, who loves computer programming and interacting with the people of similar interest.

 <br>